actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 ### Solution

-Robust standard errors are usually used in models with heteroscedasticity.
+- Robust standard errors are usually used in models with heteroscedasticity.
 These do not eliminate heteroscedasticity, but they produced adjusted standard errors accounted for heteroscedasticity.
+- Add more variables that one could have possibly missed out on to ensure errors do not capture effect of missing variables.

 ## Autocorrelation